calum74/sequence/docs/tutorial.md

     void getItems(std::ostream<std::string> &os);
 ```

 The drawback with all of these approaches is that they are incompatible - you need to pick a representation up front, provide multiple implementations, or implement your code in header files.
-They are not always efficient either - sometimes it's just not necessary to store the data in a container.
+They are not always efficient either - sometimes it's just not necessary to store the data in a container, and there is overhead in creating a list in a different container to the one you already have.

 _Sequence_ replaces these methods with the much simpler